Messenger (Andor): Release

-"Messenger" was released on Disney+ on May 6, 2025 as part of a three-episode block, alongside "Who Are You?" and "Welcome to the Rebellion".
+"Messenger" was released on Disney+ on May 6, 2025, as part of a three-episode block, alongside "Who Are You?" and "Welcome to the Rebellion".

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reports a 88% approval rating, based on 8 reviews.
+The review aggregator website Rotten Tomatoes reports an 88% approval rating, based on 8 reviews.

 William Hughes of The A.V.
 Club gave a positive review, writing "Diego Luna doesn't get to have a ton of fun this episode, but Cassian clearly gets a kick out of screwing with Wilmon, big brother-style, when they leave for Ghorman."
-Mike Redmond of Pajiba gave a negative review, summarizing that "I'm going to put my cards on the table here: I am confounded by the creative choices made in this latest chapter, possibly even infuriated".
+Mike Redmond of Pajiba gave a negative review, summarizing that "I'm going to put my cards on the table here: I am confounded by the creative choices made in this latest chapter, possibly even infuriated."
+Redmond's criticism stemmed from misinterpreting the episode's discussions as indicating Force sensitivity in the protagonist.